viggy-ravi/gene-prediction/README.md

 ### TODO
 * Write more descriptive explanations in notebook
-* Move Jupyter Notebook and Google Colab setups to README
 * Create visuals for tricodon/hexcodon weight representations
 * Create visuals for occurances of TIS codons at positions
 * Train LD and NN by inputing a text file of prokaryote genome IDs